sciabarrado/porting-spring-angular/tutorial.md

     url: ${JDBC_DATABASE_URL}
 ```

-The syntax `${VARIABLE}` means that the value will be replaced but the environment variable `VARIABLE`.
-We will provide the actual values for `USERNAME`, `PASSWORD` and `JDBC_DATABASE_URL` using the `app.yaml` when we deploy it (see step 5).
+In general the syntax `${VARIABLE}` means that the value will be provided by the environment variable `VARIABLE`.
+We will pass  the actual values for `USERNAME`, `PASSWORD` and `JDBC_DATABASE_URL` using the `app.yaml` when we deploy it (see step 5).

-Now, let's examine the base path of our backend.
+Now, let's examine the route to reach our backend.
+App Platform provides a `<deployment-host>` hostname to access all the components of our application via https.
+The various compoments are then accessible using different subpaths connecting to that hostname.

-The frontend will be server at the top level, so invoking `https://<deployment-host>` we will load the angular application and it will start invoking the backend.
-Now, the frontend is configured to look for t the backend in the same host of the frontend using the prefix `/api`.
+The frontend will served at the root level, so invoking `https://<deployment-host>/` we will open the angular application.
+Once it is loaded in the browser, d it will start invoking requests on the backend.
+Now, the frontend is configured to look for the backend in the same host using the prefix `/api`.
+Hence the backed must be accessible as `https://<deployment-host>/api/`.

-When App Platform deploys the backend, you will have to specify under with path it will be served.
-Since we cannot use the root level (as it is used by the frontend) we are going to use a prefix, that will be `/api`.
+When App Platform deploys the the services, you will have to specify for each one under which path it will be served.

-However by default the backend is configured to serve every request using the prefix (or, in Java terminology, the context path) `/api`.
+Note however that by default the backend is configured to serve every request using the prefix (or, in Java terminology, the context path) `/api`.

-This is useful for local development but this will lead in production to require to invoke api calls with the prefix `/api/api` that is not very elegant...
+This is useful for local development but this will lead in production to require to invoke api calls with the prefix `/api/api` that is not very elegant, and will not work unless we change the frontend configuration.

-Luckily we can use the configuration file to use an empty context path with the following configuration that we add to our configuation file:
+Luckily, we can use the configuration file to use an empty context path.
+We need to use  following configuration in our configuration file:

 ```
 server: